McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/expand.en.md

 {{% /tab %}}
 {{< /tabs >}}

+[Extended callout syntax](https://gohugo.io/render-hooks/blockquotes/#extended-syntax) is available in other Markdown parsers like Obsidian and therefore is the recommend syntax for generating portable Markdown.

-The [`notice` shortcode](shortcodes/notice) is also capable of displaying expandable/collapsible sections of text but with color options.
+The [`notice` shortcode](shortcodes/notice) is also capable of displaying expandable/collapsible sections of text but with additional parameter for color and additional icons.

 ### Parameter